 It’s chock full of fatty acids, protective antioxidants and phospholipids—intelligent ingredients that works as both an emulsifier and a thickener, helping to buffer the contact of cleansing agents against your skin.

 Gently massage the cold-pressed oils and organic botanicals into your skin to break down those stubborn makeup bonds, which also helps remove ageing free radicals that build up on your skin throughout the day and gently rinse.

 We hear you.
 When your skin is dry, dull and flaky, it is tempting to want to exfoliate it away.

 You take off one layer of skin cells, and suddenly, you’re a shining, wrinkle-less star.

 But what happens when you take off another layer and then another?
 Nothing good will come of this approach.

-But it is essential to understand that harsh scrubs and chemical exfoliators can make your skin even drier and cause tiny micro tears, undermining your skin’s protective barrier and causing a whole host of skin conditions.
+It is essential to understand that harsh scrubs and chemical exfoliators can make your skin even drier and cause tiny micro tears, which undermine your skin’s protective barrier and cause a whole host of skin conditions.

-Instead, give your skin what it needs—hydration.
-If you must exfoliate, use a light, gentle exfoliant containing urea or lactic acid.
+Instead, give your skin what it really needs and that is hydration and if you must exfoliate, use a very light and gentle exfoliant that is powder based or use one containing urea or lactic acid.

-This is the final step of the exorcism phase of your routine, and now that your skin is feeling fresh, let’s move to the first step of your product layering process, and that is toners.
+This is the final step of your exorcism phase yay!
+Now that your skin is feeling fresh, let’s move to the first step of your product layering routine, and that is toners.